somsirsa/somsirsa-site/content/courses/course-1/_index.md

 ---
 # Course title, summary, and position.
-linktitle: How to Read Efficiently?
+linktitle: How to be the best in what you do??
-summary: Learn how to read fast and efficiently.
+summary: Be the most effective performer!
 weight: 1

 # Page metadata.